holos-aafc/Holos/H.Content/Documentation/Poultry Training Guide/Holos_4_Training_Guide_Poultry.md

 <p align="center">
     <img src="../../Images/PoultryGuide/en/Figure10.png" alt="Figure 10" width="950"/>
     <br>
-    <em>Figure 10: Field Component of the farm.</em>
+    <em>Figure 10: Field component of the farm.</em>
 </p>

 <br>

 4. Select the **Fertilizer** tab and click the **Add Fertilizer Application** button.
-Holos has now added a new fertilizer application for this field and will suggest Urea as the fertilizer blend.
+Holos has now added a new fertilizer application for this field and will suggest "Urea" as the fertilizer blend.
 A default application rate is calculated based on the yield value entered for this field.
-Details of this fertilizer application can be changed by clicking the **Show Additional Information** button (e.g., season of application, different fertilizer blend, etc.).
+Details of this fertilizer application can be changed by clicking the **Show Additional Information** button (e.g., season of application, blend, method of application, etc.).

 <br>